In our July Innovation Series event, three legal innovation heavyweights discussed how investing in innovation really works.

 Andrea has a proven track record in planning and directing business development programs to boost client growth and attract new mandates.
 She manages the firm’s CRM and marketing activities as well as public relations efforts, enhancing the Wolf Theiss brand identity.

 Dr. Hariolf Wenzler ist the CEO of Schnittker Moellmann Partners (SMP), as well as board member of the European Legal Technology Association, He is a seasoned manager in the legal profession, having been with Baker McKenzie in leading management roles, managed a leading German law school for ten years.

-Should you be interested in learning how to build self-service apps without programming using our intuitive “drag-and-drop” editor, book a demo to learn how BRYTER’s no-code platform can activate digital transformation in your law firm.
+Should you be interested in learning how to build self-service apps without programming using our intuitive “drag-and-drop” editor, book a demo to learn how BRYTER no-code platform can activate workflow automation in your law firm.